Paved

 The lake is used by families, especially on the northern side where a pavilion and a playground can be found.
 The lake also has a Rowing Club based here, on the southwest side, so you’ll likely see rowers going back and forth on the lake.
 Herons, ducks, and other water fowl also make this lake their home, and I’ve even seen what I thought was a nutria swimming out into the lake.
 Snakes are also present, and turtles can be seen swimming in the water.
 Many locals come here to fish, whether on a kayak or just on the sides of the trails.

-The trail itself is relatively flat, and goes in a long oblong circle around the lake.
 On the western edge lies the dam, which as you cross over gives you a nice view across the lake, where you can make out the new developments to the east of Marsh.
 As you continue across the northern side of the lake, you’ll pass by a playground, as well as a pavilion.
-The east side of the trail diverges, where you can cross via a bridge to the south side of the lake, or continue under Marsh Lane to the Bachman creek area.
-From here you can access the shops that border Northwest Highway, or explore the green belt along the creek.
-There are some trails a wooded area at the far eastern side, but last time that I explored this area I ran into a secluded homeless camp.
-Use caution.
+The east side of the trail diverges, where you can cross via a bridge to the south side of the lake, or continue under Marsh Lane to the Bachman creek area, where you will find the Greenbelt.
+The Greenbelt Trail has been recently renovated, and I highly recommend checking it out!

 Most of Bachman Lake is exposed to the sun.
 There are some areas that are shaded under trees, but for the most part you’ll be in full sun.
-Make sure to bring plenty of wate, especially during the summer months, since the water fountains on the south side don’t always work (and the water can taste bad).
+Make sure to bring plenty of water, especially during the summer months, since the water fountains on the south side don’t always work (and the water can taste bad).

 0 0 votes